michalroots/pico/projects/spring-gathering-2022.md

 ![Page 3](/.gitbook/assets/pico-gratitude3.jpg)

 ## Reflection on the Theme
-Interestingly, we didn't really tackle the theme of the Gathering.
-In the end, it perhaps is the indicator, that the needs of the participants were focused elsewhere.
+Interestingly, we didn't tackle the theme "Connecting Islands within the Island" in a direct way (eg. with a workshop).
+On the other hand, we had a lot of new people involved in the Gathering, including people from Faial and São Miguel, so perhaps the islands have indeed been connected.

 ## Food
 The food was prepared by a team of two chefs, with rotating helpers stepping in voluntarily for every meal.
 This model worked extremely well - the meals were delicious and on time (in our previous gathering meals were significantly delayed).